 What if She Does it Anyway?
 Young Toddler Discipline Tips

-Effective discipline comes down to saying what you mean.
+Effective discipline comes down to meaning what you say and saying what you mean.
 If “that’s a no” means “don’t do that,” and the child does it anyway, you have to respond with a negative consequence or the child will not learn what “no” means.

 My all time favorite book to recommend to parents of 9-28 month olds is “Making the Twos Terrific,” by John Rosemond.
 As a child psychologist and counselor, he has decades of research and work with children and parents under his belt and clearly articulates why and how to set the stage for happy obedient children, beginning in the earliest years.
 It’s funny, encouraging, and practical!
 I’ve read it a few times and highly recommend it to everyone.
 If you need more practical tips than this blog or you want to think about your overall game plan, it’d be a good idea to grab this book.